Trusted WordPress tutorials, when you need them most.

 What Is the .htaccess File?

-The .htaccess file is a server configuration file that tells your server how to handle certain tasks on your website.
+The .htaccess file is a server configuration file used by websites running on the Apache web server.
+It tells your server how to handle certain things on your website.

 Show hidden files in FileZilla